mariasimo/site2022/content/notes/guide-eslint-part-1-eslint-legacy/en.md

 ---
 title: 'ESLint Guide, part 1: how to use ESLint with confidence'
 metaTitle: 'ESLint Guide, part 1: how to use ESLint with confidence'
-metaDescription: 'El linter más popular del ecosistema de Javascript se renueva con flat config, una nueva API de configuración más simple y potente.
-En este artículo, revisamos el sistema legacy para sacar el mayor partido de la migración a flat config'
+metaDescription: 'The most popular linter in the Javascript ecosystem is being updated with flat config, a new, simpler, and more powerful configuration API.
+In this article, we review the legacy system to get the most out of migrating to flat config.'
 socialImage: '/images/eslint-guide-04-2023/og-1-en.png'
 published: '26/06/2023'
 status: 'draft'